MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-upgrade.md

 ## AKS on Azure Stack HCI goes out-of-policy if a workload cluster hasn't been created in 60 days

 If you created a management cluster but haven't deployed a workload cluster in the first 60 days, you'll be blocked from creating one after that because it's out-of-policy.
-When running [Update-AksHci](./reference/ps/update-akshci.md), the update process is blocked with the error _Waiting for deployment 'AksHci Billing Operator' to be ready_.
-When [Sync-AksHciBilling](./reference/ps/sync-akshcibilling.md) was run, it returned successful output, but when running [Get-AksHciBillingStatus](./reference/ps/get-akshcibillingstatus.md), the connection status is _OutofPolicy_.
+In this situation, when you run [Update-AksHci](./reference/ps/update-akshci.md), the update process is blocked with the error _Waiting for deployment 'AksHci Billing Operator' to be ready_.
+If you run [Sync-AksHciBilling](./reference/ps/sync-akshcibilling.md), it returns successful output, however, if you run [Get-AksHciBillingStatus](./reference/ps/get-akshcibillingstatus.md), the connection status is _OutofPolicy_.

 If you haven't deployed a workload cluster in 60 days, the billing goes out of policy.
 The only way to fix this issue is to redeploy with a clean installation.